google/TensorNetwork/tensornetwork/tn_keras/README.md

 # TensorNetwork Keras Layers

 TN Keras exists to simplify tensorization of existing TensorFlow models.
 These layers try to match the APIs for existing Keras layers closely.
+Please note these layers are currently intended for experimentation only, not production.
+These layers are in alpha and upcoming releases might include breaking changes.

 ## Table of Contents